 | MCP Servers | External connectivity — live data | Real-time data from tools and databases | ~55K tokens for 5 servers + 58 tools | GitHub PRs, Jira tickets, Slack messages |

 The most common failure is stuffing every fact into CLAUDE.md.
-A 500-line file dilutes signal with noise — the section the model actually needs gets buried.
-Working ceiling: roughly 50-100 lines in the root file, with @imports pulling in detailed sections only when relevant.
+A 300-line file dilutes signal with noise — the section the model actually needs gets buried.
+Working ceiling: roughly 100-150 lines in the root file, with @imports pulling in detailed sections for human organization (not token reduction) and path-scoped rules handling domain specifics.
 Calibrate against what your team actually consults.
-Sub-directory CLAUDE.md files let each team carry their own context without bloating the global surface.

 Skills sit in the right layer for recurring procedures.
 Deployment checklist, incident response playbook, RFC template — procedural, not declarative.
-As Skills they cost effectively nothing until invoked, then load full instructions just-in-time.[5]
+The token economics work in your favor: ~100 tokens of metadata loads at startup so Claude knows the skill exists; the full instructions enter context only when triggered.[10]
+Skills cost effectively nothing until invoked.

 MCP closes the live-data gap.
-CLAUDE.md can say 'we use Linear for project tracking' but it cannot show the current sprint board.
-An MCP server[7] for Linear bridges that — real-time access without pasting ticket details into every conversation.
+CLAUDE.md can say 'we use Linear for project tracking' but can't show the current sprint board.
+An MCP server for Linear bridges that — real-time access without pasting ticket details into every conversation.[7]

 Static documentation decays.
-The fix is not discipline.
-The fix is a structured weekly mechanism.
+The fix isn't discipline.
+It's a structured weekly mechanism.

 Static documentation rots.
-That is the failure mode every persistent context system inherits — the org moves on while the file sits unchanged.
+That's the failure mode every persistent context system inherits — the org moves on while the file sits unchanged.
 Untracked drift turns the OS into a confidently misaligned advisor.

 The /update-context skill closes this loop.
 Once a week, you run it.
 The skill prompts Claude to scan recent changes across the codebase, the decision log, and team communications, then proposes specific amendments to your CLAUDE.md files.
 You review, approve or modify, and the org context stays current.
 Maintenance becomes a structured conversation instead of a chore that nobody owns.